Simon Barrett (filmmaker): Career

 Barrett has performed a number of roles in his films.
 He attributes this to the low budgets of his early films, in which he and frequent collaborator Adam Wingard were forced to act, as they could not afford to hire anyone else.
 Barrett credits his acting with informing him about the screenwriting process and techniques he'll use in the future.

 Among his early work was writing the 2004 TV film Frankenfish, and collaborating with director Alex Turner as writer on Dead Birds (2004) and Red Sands (2009), period horror films.
 He first collaborated with Wingard on A Horrible Way to Die (2010) and continued with You're Next, in which he wrote, produced, and acted.
 He co-wrote Autoerotic (2011) with co-directors Wingard and Joe Swanberg.
 The three collaborated again that same year on What Fun We Were Having.

 In 2012, he wrote a segment in The ABCs of Death for Wingard and joined V/H/S as a writer, producer, and actor; he returned to the 2013 sequel to write and direct a segment.
 Eric England cast Barrett in Contracted (2013) after meeting him and being impressed with his ability to blend into crowds despite his charisma.
 Swanberg cast Barrett and Wingard in 24 Exposures (2013) after being inspired by their working relationship and differing personalities.
 Also in 2013, Barrett wrote and directed a radio play for Larry Fessenden's Tales from Beyond the Pale.
 The Guest (2014) was another collaboration between Wingard and Barrett.
 They said the thriller theme of this film opened up additional doors to them, as they had previously been stereotyped as horror filmmakers.

 In 2016, Barrett wrote Blair Witch.
 The next year, in 2017, he wrote Temple, directed by Michael Barrett.

 In 2021, Barrett made his directorial debut with Seance, which he also wrote.
 The same year he wrote and directed the segment The Empty Wake of V/H/S/94.

 In 2024, Barrett co-wrote Godzilla x Kong: The New Empire, also co-written and directed by Wingard.
 The same year he also wrote Azrael, directed by E. L. Katz.

 Barrett was in works of a remake of the South Korean thriller film I Saw The Devil.
 It was announced in 2014.
 As of 2024, there hasn't yet been an update regarding this project.
-His other upcoming projects as a writer includes Onslaught (film), the live-action adaptation of the 1985 television series Thundercats, and the sequel to the 1997 film Face/Off, all of whom will be directed by Wingard.
+His other upcoming projects as a writer includes Onslaught (film), the live-action adaptation of the 1985 television series Thundercats, and the sequel to the 1997 film Face/Off, all of which will be directed by Wingard.